RaisanenMarkus/csharp/docs/part4/part4-1.md

 ## Defining Methods for an Object

-We know how to create an object and initialize its variables.
+We now know how to create an object and initialize its variables.
 An object needs methods to be able to do anything.
 As we've learned **a method** is a named section of source code inside a class which can be invoked.

 ```cs
 public class Person